-The Jack Dempsey, belongs to the cichlid group, endemic the Central and Northern regions of America, extending from south of Mexico to Honduras.
-Its scientific name is Rocio Octofasciata, The general name by which jack Dempsey is called, has references to its violent behavior and fierce facial expression, this relates to the well known 1920s boxer, named Jack Dempsey!
+The Jack Dempsey belongs to the cichlid group, endemic to the Central and Northern regions of America, extending from south of Mexico to Honduras.
+Its scientific name is Rocio Octofasciata, The general name by which Jack Dempsey is called has references to its violent behavior and fierce facial expression, this relates to the well-known 1920s boxer, named Jack Dempsey!

 Habitat and range

 You can find this Cichlid in the Central and Northern regions of America; Guatemala, Southern Mexico, Honduras and Yucatan.
 They are natives of bogs and several other swampy and sluggishly moving warm water bodies; they live amidst areas where there weeds grow and in muddy and sandy bottoms.
 Their diet consists of crustaceans, feed worms, fish and insects.

 The Kack Dempsey has a sturdy structure; it is a fish with a compressed body and of oval shape, its dorsal and anal fins are sharp.
 This Jack Dempsey grows to a good length from 8 to 10 in, (20 to 25 cm).
 They survive for about 10 to 15 yrs.

 The color of the Jack Dempsey is eye-catching.
 It has a deep purplish gray background that contrasts with its dazzling, sparkling green, blue and golden flecks.
 The anal and dorsal fins of the male are lengthy and pointed with a red banded border, and perhaps at the end of the tail and the body center there is a circular black spot.
 The color flexibility of the female is less.
 The body of the female is totally oval and on the dorsal fin there is a deep spot and on the lower border of the gill cover.
 The brilliance of the juveniles is reduced.
 Their background color is tan or dull gray and the flex is a dull turquoise color.

 Growing at Home